Man of steel

 Marvel’s successful challenge to the Comics Code regarding drugs is well-known and repeated in every history.
 No one seems to remember that its successful challenge to another explicit issue in the Code, the depiction of the police and the justice system in general, was arguably more gutsy and more culturally significant.

 Marvel Comics management and roots were as New York Jewish as it gets, and the Bullpen as it stood then included Jewish-American heavy hitters Lee and Kirby, now hardly or not involved, a few older ethnic white guys (John Buscema was baptized Giovanni Vitale Buscema in case you didn’t know; Tuska was first-gen Russian-American), a few countercultural white guys, one absurdly-under-utilized woman in production, Marie Severin, and one absurdly-under-utilized black artist, Billy Graham.
 Graham inked and partly co-wrote this title, and you can see for yourself what he brought, as well as doing yourself a treat here.
 Archie Goodwin and John Romita Sr., who created Luke Cage, and George Tuska, who penciled the majority of the 17 issues, were white men, and as it happens, older men, not evidently radical.
 Even if someone handed them a mandate to do “that black thing,” they could have soft-pedaled it easily enough, with the Falcon as a standing example.
 They didn’t.
-Steve Englehart picked up the writing with issue #5, and he didn’t either.
+Steve Englehart picked up the writing with issue #5, Don McGregor for seven memorable issues later, and they didn’t either.
 Everyone involved with this book knew what they were doing and brought it with a vengeance, it jumps off the pages at you.
 So, enough with this “flirted with the brief blaxploitation fad” bullshit.
-Luke Cage, Hero for Hire is a position piece, it is blaxploitation in the proud sense of the word, kicking ass and taking names in a perfect blend of anger and exuberance, in direct reference to real and painful stuff, for which every one of its creators, and later contributors Graham and Englehart, deserves honor.
+Luke Cage, Hero for Hire is a position piece, it is blaxploitation in the proud sense of the word, kicking ass and taking names in a perfect blend of anger and exuberance, in direct reference to real and painful stuff, for which every one of its creators, and later contributors Graham, Englehart, and McGregor, deserves honor.

 I read it with great joy, and note too, that at not even ten years old, I was familiar with Guy Colwell’s Inner City Romance (draft resistance + prison time), so to get this, put that title and Hero for Hire next to one another and put the Soledad Brothers controversy on the news.
 Then maybe you’ll see how shitty it is to disrespect the films, the look, the music, and Luke Cage that way, whether through condemnation then, or through dismissal and hip ironic appropriation now.